Rhino’s Beef™ Beating the Odds – 158,793 to 1

 Voracious appetites alone, irrespective of efficiency, are unlikely to be responsible for birth to yearling weight gains with respect to the global population.
 For instance, appetite alone would not explain the growth pattern observed before weaning, because the sire’s contribution is independent of the dam’s (regardless of the dam’s milk production or udder qualities).
 Possibly these calves suckling qualities allow them to obtain each very last drop of milk, but even if that is the case, there’s only so much milk available from the prototypical cow in the database.

-In the special cases of Doc and Little Boy, MVP ranks for Dry Matter Intake (DMI, pounds of dry matter per day on feedlot rations) and Carcass Weight (CW), argue strongly for progeny with relatively small appetites.
+In the special cases of Doc and Little Boy, MVP ranks for Dry Matter Intake (DMI, pounds of dry matter per day on feedlot rations) and Carcass Weight (CW), argue strongly for progeny with relatively small appetites if finished in the feedlot.

 Doc’s progeny are in the lightest 45 percent (YW) as yearlings, yet they consume less than 95% (DMI) of other animals in the feedlot, producing carcasses (CW) in the lightest 33%.
 Little Boy’s progeny are in the heaviest 5% (YW) as yearlings, consume less than 53% (DMI) of other animals in the feedlot, yet produce carcasses in the heaviest 16% (CW).